Host: |

 Synthesized peptide derived from part of the human protein |

-Function | Receptor-activated non-selective cation channel involved in pain detection and possibly also in cold perception, oxygen concentration perception, cough, itch, and inner ear function.
-Shows 8-fold preference for divalent over monovalent cations.
-Has a central role in the pain response to endogenous inflammatory mediators and to a diverse array of irritants, such as allylthiocyanate (AITC) from mustard oil or wasabi, cinnamaldehyde, diallyl disulfide (DADS) from garlic, and acrolein, an irritant from tears gas and vehicle exhaust fumes.
+Function | Ligand-activated Ca(2+)-permeable, nonselective cation channel involved in pain detection and possibly also in cold perception, oxygen concentration perception, cough, itch, and inner ear function.
+Has a relatively high Ca(2+) selectivity, with a preference for divalent over monovalent cations (Ca(2+) > Ba(2+) > Mg(2+) > NH4(+) > Li(+) > K(+)), the influx of cation into the cytoplasm leads to membrane depolarization.
+Has a central role in the pain response to endogenous inflammatory mediators, such as bradykinin and to a diverse array of irritants.
+Activated by a large variety of structurally unrelated electrophilic and non-electrophilic chemical compounds, such as allylthiocyanate (AITC) from mustard oil or wasabi, cinnamaldehyde, diallyl disulfide (DADS) from garlic, and acrolein, an environmental irritant.
+Electrophilic ligands activate TRPA1 by interacting with critical N-terminal Cys residues in a covalent manner.
+Non-electrophile agonists bind at distinct sites in the transmembrane domain to promote channel activation.
 Acts also as an ionotropic cannabinoid receptor by being activated by delta(9)-tetrahydrocannabinol (THC), the psychoactive component of marijuana.
-Is activated by a large variety of structurally unrelated electrophilic and non-electrophilic chemical compounds.
-Electrophilic ligands activate TRPA1 by interacting with critical N-terminal Cys residues in a covalent manner, whereas mechanisms of non-electrophilic ligands are not well determined.
-May be a component for the mechanosensitive transduction channel of hair cells in inner ear, thereby participating in the perception of sounds.
-Probably operated by a phosphatidylinositol second messenger system. |
+May be a component for the mechanosensitive transduction channel of hair cells in inner ear, thereby participating in the perception of sounds. |

 Protein Name | Transient Receptor Potential Cation Channel Subfamily A Member 1Ankyrin-Like With Transmembrane Domains Protein 1Transformation-Sensitive Protein P120P120Wasabi Receptor |